 Structuring your communication in this way helps you to break it down into factual and emotional messaging, both of which can be beneficial in the right measures.
 It is up to you to work out which angle best suits your situation and objectives.
 Whatever happens, never settle for a “no comment” that could be construed as an admission of guilt.

 Crisis communication aims to prevent the company from having its image tarnished, losing consumer confidence, and suffering financial stock losses.

-Companies can opt for acknowledging the malfunction which is the most common position in a cyberattack.
+Companies can opt for acknowledging the failure, which is the most common position in a cyberattack.
 Secondly, in some instances, they may choose to create a diversion by talking about other issues and putting the blame on outside players.
 Alternatively, they might decide not to communicate at all, but this is a risky option.

-related to cyber risk quantification
+related to cybersecurity and cyber risk quantification